navdeep1311/Cybersecurity_Project_1/README.md

     - Move the Metricbeat Install on Elk file provided above to /etc/ansible folder
     - Change the Elk VM internal IP inside the metricbeat.config.yml file, refer to the Metricbeat Config file provided above
     ![Metricbeat Configuration](Images/Metricbeat-Config.png)
     - Go to /etc/ansible folder and run the playbook using the command ansible-playbook <filename of the playbook> (in this case, its metricbeat-playbook.yml).
-Successful execution of the playbook will produce the Kibana Metricbeat module stats as shown in screenshot below
+Successful execution of the playbook will produce the Kibana Metricbeat module status as shown in screenshot below when you click on Check data button
     ![Metricbeat Successful Execution](Images/Metricbeat-Data.png)